Trains paralyzed again in UK as unions stage more strikes - NewsBreak

 Only around one in five trains ran across the U.K. as a result of the walkout by union members, who have already staged multiple strikes in recent months.
 A strike planned for Friday is expected to affect most of the London Underground subway network as well as bus service in the capital, while another walkout on Saturday is set to disrupt national train travel again.

-Mick Lynch, leader of the Rail, Maritime and Transport union, said rail workers, like socores of ther public sector employees in the U.K., are struggling to cope with soaring food and fuel prices.
+Mick Lynch, leader of the Rail, Maritime and Transport union, said rail workers, like other public sector employees in the U.K., are struggling to cope with soaring food and fuel prices.

-He warned of “a wave of solidarity action” affecting multiple sectors after official figures showed Wednesday that the country’s inflation rate jumped to a new 40-year high of 10.1% in July, higher than analysts’ forecast of 9.8%.
+He warned of "a wave of solidarity" actions affecting multiple sectors after official figures showed Wednesday that the country's inflation rate jumped to a new 40-year high of 10.1% in July, higher than analysts' forecast of 9.8%.

 “People in this country are fed up with low pay.
 Many millions of people have not had a proper pay deal for decades," Lynch said Thursday at the picket line in London’s Euston train station.
 "So public sector workers in health care, education, transport, all sort of services, have been subjected to pay cuts and rampant inflation."